 The World Trade Center Health Program (WTCHP) recognizes breast cancer as a 9/11-related health condition.
-The WTCHP determines the types of cancers are covered based on medical studies show the frequency of certain cancers among 9/11 survivors compared to the unexposed population.
-It also bases its decision on the existence of any peer-reviewed medical studies that link a type of cancer to the types of carcinogens found in the Exposure Zone.
+The WTCHP determines the types of cancers covered based on medical studies showing the frequency of certain cancers among 9/11 survivors and responders compared to the unexposed population.
+It also bases its decision on the existence of any peer-reviewed medical studies that link a type of cancer to the kinds of carcinogens found in the Exposure Zone.

-If you developed breast cancer and were in the Exposure Zone, contact Weisfuse & Weisfuse, LLP to discuss your 9/11 breast cancer claim right away.
+Any individual who has developed breast cancer and was present in the Exposure Zone between September 11th, 2001 and May 30th, 2002, should contact Weisfuse & Weisfuse, LLP to discuss applying to the WTCHP for medical treatment, and filing a 9/11 breast cancer claim through the September 11th Victim Compensation Fund for compensation right away.

-Breast cancer is one of the most common cancers that has been linked to 9/11 toxic exposure.
-If you have breast cancer or have lost a loved one to breast cancer, and were in the Exposure Zone, you may be eligible to receive substantial compensation by filing a claim under the Zadroga Act’s September 11th Victim Compensation Fund (VCF).
+Breast cancer is one of the most common cancers linked to 9/11 toxic exposure.
+9/11 responders and other individuals who lived, worked, and studied in the Exposure Zone, who are now suffering from breast cancer or have lost a loved one to breast cancer, may be eligible to receive substantial compensation by filing a claim with the September 11th Victim Compensation Fund (VCF).
 The legal team at Weisfuse & Weisfuse, LLP has helped countless victims of 9/11-related illnesses obtain the compensation they deserve in a timely manner.
-Contact us today at 212-983-3000 for a free and confidential consultation about your case.
+Victims can contact us today at 212-983-3000 for a free and confidential consultation.

 What is Breast Cancer?